[This post was originally published on 20th July 2022. It has been updated on 26th April 2024.]

 If there’s something that constantly keeps email marketers on their toes, it is figuring out how to maintain a good sender reputation.
 Why is it so critical, you ask?
-Well, it is that, eventually, which determines whether their campaigns would land in their subscribers’ inboxes or not.
+Well, this is what determines whether their campaigns would land in their subscribers’ inboxes or not.
 You see, a poor sender reputation spells doom for deliverability and that in turn severely impedes the reach and visibility of your emails.

 Understanding Email Subdomains